Princeton-CDH/neuxml/doc/xmlmap.rst

-:mod:`eulxml.xmlmap` -- Map XML to Python objects
+:mod:`neuxml.xmlmap` -- Map XML to Python objects
 ==================================================

-.. module:: eulxml.xmlmap
+.. module:: neuxml.xmlmap

-:mod:`eulxml.xmlmap` makes it easier to map XML to Python objects.
+:mod:`neuxml.xmlmap` makes it easier to map XML to Python objects.
 The Python DOM does some of this, of course, but sometimes it's prettier to wrap an XML node in a typed Python object and assign attributes on that object to reference subnodes by `XPath <http://www.w3.org/TR/xpath/>`_ expressions.